Neutron: Dineutrons and tetraneutrons

+Evidence for unbound clusters of 4 neutrons, or tetraneutron as resonances in the disintegration of beryllium-14 nuclei, in 8He–8Be interactions, and collisions of 4He nuclei give an estimated lifetime around 10−22 seconds.

+These discoveries should deepen our understanding of the nuclear forces.

+Neutron stars and neutron matter

+At extremely high pressures and temperatures, nucleons and electrons are believed to collapse into bulk neutronic matter, called neutron matter.
+This is presumed to happen in neutron stars.

+The extreme pressure inside a neutron star may deform the neutrons into a cubic symmetry, allowing tighter packing of neutrons.

+Composition

+Within the theoretical framework of the Standard Model for particle physics, a neutron comprises two down quarks with charge −1/3e and one up quark with charge +2/3e.
+The neutron is therefore a composite particle classified as a hadron.
+The neutron is also classified as a baryon, because it is composed of three valence quarks.
+The finite size of the neutron and its magnetic moment both indicate that the neutron is a composite, rather than elementary, particle.

+The quarks of the neutron are held together by the strong force, mediated by gluons.
+The nuclear force results from secondary effects of the more fundamental strong force.

-Within the theoretical framework of Standard Model for particle physics, the neutron is composed of two down quarks and an up quark.
-The only possible decay mode for the neutron that conserves baryon number is for one of the neutron's quarks to change flavour via the weak interaction.
+The only possible decay mode for the neutron that obeys the conservation law for the baryon number is for one of the neutron's quarks to change flavour (through a Cabibbo–Kobayashi–Maskawa matrix) via the weak interaction.
 The decay of one of the neutron's down quarks into a lighter up quark can be achieved by the emission of a W boson.
 By this process, the Standard Model description of beta decay, the neutron decays into a proton (which contains one down and two up quarks), an electron, and an electron antineutrino.

 The decay of the proton to a neutron occurs similarly through the weak force.
 The decay of one of the proton's up quarks into a down quark can be achieved by the emission of a W boson.
 The proton decays into a neutron, a positron, and an electron neutrino.
 This reaction can only occur within an atomic nucleus which has a quantum state at lower energy available for the created neutron.

-Intrinsic properties
+Beta decay

+Neutrons and protons within a nucleus behave similarly and can exchange their identities by similar reactions.
+These reactions are a form of radioactive decay known as beta decay.
+Beta decay, in which neutrons decay to protons, or vice versa, is governed by the weak force, and it requires the emission or absorption of electrons and neutrinos, or their antiparticles.
+The neutron and proton decay reactions are: